-- The County Registrar of Voters must receive the registration form at least 15 days prior to Election Day, if you wish to vote in that particular election.
+- The L.A.
+County Registrar-Recorder's Office must receive the registration form at least 15 days prior to Election Day, if you wish to vote in that particular election.
 YOU ARE STRONGLY ENCOURAGED TO REGISTER WELL IN ADVANCE OF THE DEADLINE.
 If the application is received past the deadline, it will still be processed for future elections.

 How do I vote by mail?

-- Voting by mail is available 29 days prior to the Election Day, until the week prior to the election.
-Voters must submit a Vote-by-Mail Application, providing their name, address, telephone number, and signature, and a ballot will be mailed to them.
-The voted ballot is then returned by the voter to the election official.
+- Early voting begins 29 days before Election Day and ends the week prior to the election.
+Voters must submit a Vote-by-Mail Application, providing their name, address, telephone number and signature, and a ballot will be mailed to them.
+The voted ballot is then returned by the voter to the elections official.
 Voters should only submit ONE Request for a Vote-By-Mail Ballot, as any attempt to vote more than once is illegal.

 How do I find out my polling place on Election Day?

 - Contact the City Clerk’s Office at (310) 285-2400 for assistance in locating your polling place.
 Please note that polling places frequently change from one election to another, so you may not always vote at the same location.
 You may also access the L.A.
 County Registrar website at www.lavote.net/locator and enter your residence address to locate your polling place or call them at (800) 815-2666.